How Do I Know If My Home’s Water Is Hard? I’ve talked a lot about...

 Outdoor Smart Lighting For Your Backyard

 I love the idea of smart lights for your backyard, patio, or walkways.
 I want my lights to turn on when I enter my driveway, and I want to be able to create different colorful moments on my deck.
 Check out these options from Phillips Hue.
-These are designed for outdoor use and built to perform outside.
+These are designed and built for outdoor use.

 - Lily Outdoor Spot Light

 - You can connect this to any standard wall socket.
 More information here.

 - Comes with millions of color options you can use to create any ambiance.
 More details here.